vuongxuongminh/go_router_plus/README.md

 ### Screen redirection

-It's a builtin feature support screens have a custom `redirect` logic (e.g: access control by app states, user roles).
+It's a builtin feature to support screens have a custom `redirect` logic (e.g: access control by app states, user roles).

 Screens want to build custom redirect logic should be implements `RedirectAware`: